-If you are a My Town reader, I’m sure you have caught on that you can find value and joy in every small town, and that My Town loves every town we visit.
+If you are a My Town reader, I’m sure you have caught on that you can find value and joy in every small town.
+This is a concept My Town loves, and try’s to portray in every town we visit.
 But sometimes you come across a town that is hard to miss, and in fact, mighty.
-Yep, I’m eluding to the “Mighty Mississippi”, which happens to host the Small Town of Wabasha on its banks.
+Yep, I’m eluding to the “Mighty Mississippi,” which happens to host the Small Town of Wabasha on its banks.

 Unique Places and Memorable Faces

-Wabasha is located in Wabasha County, and is the county seat, which usually for me means- great history, and I was right (keep reading).
-It’s located in the Southeastern part of the state, and is part of a National Scenic Byway ( Minnesota’s Great River Road) that boasts great small towns both on the Minnesota and Wisconsin sides of the river.
+Wabasha, Minnesota is located in Wabasha County and is the county seat, which usually for me means great history, and I was right!
+It’s located in the Southeastern part of the state, and is part of a National Scenic Byway (Minnesota’s Great River Road), boasting great small towns on both the Minnesota and Wisconsin sides of the river.
 Yes, if you have not been to this area, you just go over the bridge from downtown Wabasha, and into the land of Wisconsin you go!
-Wabasha also markets the area with next door neighbor Kellogg, whose features are highlighted in this article too.
+Wabasha, also markets the area with next door neighbor Kellogg, whose features are highlighted here too.

 Wabasha and Grumpy Old Men

-Whether you have seen the films or not (I suggest you do, they’re hilarious!), Grumpy Old Men has become a Sleeper Hit due to its quick wit of the “Grumpy Old Men,” Walter Mathau and Jack Lemon, and its fun antics based in Minnesota small town culture.
-While not filmed in Wabasha, the entire story takes place there, and was written based on the memories of the writer’s time spent in Wabasha with his grandfather.
+Whether you have seen the films or not (I suggest you do, they’re hilarious!), Grumpy Old Men has become a Sleeper Hit due to its quick wit of the “Grumpy Old Men,” Walter Mathau and Jack Lemon.
+And the film’s fun antics are based in Minnesota small town culture.
+While not filmed in Wabasha, the entire story takes place there, and was written based on the memories of the writer’s time spent in Wabasha, with his grandfather.
 Which when you see the film, it makes the story all the more hilarious that these were real scenarios!

 I also think Slippery’s has the best local account on the history of the movie, and ties to Wabasha.
 You can read more and see filming locations here.
 And check out Wabasha’s Grumpy Old Men Fest Here!